vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 ### Through distribution-specific packages

-The Vinegar community maintains a couple distribution-specific packages to make native installation easier.
-These packages aren't officially supported by the Vinegar maintainer, so any issues related to packaging need to be reported in their respective bugtracker.
+The Vinegar community maintains a couple of distribution-specific packages to make native installation easier.

+**Do note that these packages aren't officially supported by the Vinegar maintainer and there's no gurantee regarding their safety.**

 #### Arch Linux and derivatives